-Late last month, the Michigan legislature passed House Bill 4743, a copy of which is attached, authorizing local communities to adopt regulations on the time of discharge for consumer fireworks even on the otherwise exempt "national holidays."
+In June of this year, the Michigan legislature passed House Bill 4743, a copy of which is attached, authorizing local communities to adopt regulations on the time of discharge for consumer fireworks even on the otherwise exempt "national holidays."

-Attached are two draft ordinances that would take advantage of the legislature's restoration of this local authority.
-The first is in the fireworks ordinance itself, simply referencing the times that the City is allowed to prohibit the discharge of fireworks on the day before, the day of, and the day after national holidays.
-The other is an addition to the City's noise ordinance.
+Proposed for Council's review are two draft ordinances that would together take advantage of the legislature's restoration of this local authority.
+The first (Ordinance 13-160.02) is in the fireworks ordinance itself, Section 22-112, simply referencing the times that the City is allowed to prohibit the discharge of fireworks on the day before, the day of, and the day after national holidays.
+The other (Ordinance 13-23.29) is an addition to Section 22-96 of the City's noise ordinance.
 Right now, the ordinance has an exception for "lawful fireworks."
-The changes, made at the suggestion of Lt.
-Wuotinen from the City's Police Department, would clarify the exception and refer back to the fireworks section of the City Code, which had not been amended when the noise ordinance and the exception was initially adopted.
+The changes would clarify the exception and refer back to the fireworks section of the City Code, which had not been amended when the noise ordinance and the exception was initially adopted.